Bachinagudda

-Bachinagudda is in Pattadakal, Bagalkot District in Karnataka, about 20 km from Badami, the Pre-Chalukya historical place and Archaeological sites in Karnataka.
-During 2003-04 and 2004-05 excavations was conducted at the cluster of four mounds (at the foot of Bachinagudda hill), the Lower Terrace, Middle Terrace, Upper Terrace and Reserve Forest. at Bachinagudda there is a Shankaralinga Temple.
+Bachinagudda is in Pattadakal, Bagalkot District, in Karnataka, about 20 km from Badami, the Pre-Chalukya historical place and Archaeological sites in Karnataka.
+During 2003-04 and 2004-05 excavations were conducted at the cluster of four mounds (at the foot of Bachinagudda hill), the lower terrace, middle terrace, upper terrace and Reserve Forest. at Bachinagudda there is a Shankaralinga Temple.